Barry Bonds: 2001 season

 The next year, Bonds's offensive production reached even higher levels, breaking not only his own personal records but several major league records.
 In the Giants' first 50 games in 2001, he hit 28 home runs, including 17 in May—a career high.
-This early stretch included his 500th home run hit on April 17 against Terry Adams of the Los Angeles Dodgers.
+This early stretch included his 500th career Major League home run hit on April 17 against Terry Adams of the Los Angeles Dodgers.
 He also hit 39 home runs by the All-star break (a major league record), drew a major league record 177 walks, and had a .515 on-base average, a feat not seen since Mickey Mantle and Ted Williams over forty years earlier.
-Bonds' slugging percentage was a major league record .863 (411 total bases in 476 at-bats), and he ended the season with a major league record 73 home runs.
+Bonds' slugging percentage (.863) was the fifth-highest in MLB history, and the highest since Josh Gibson's .868 in 1943.

 On October 4, by homering off Wilfredo Rodríguez in the 159th game of the season, Bonds tied the previous record of 70 set by Mark McGwire—which McGwire set in the 162nd game in 1998.
-He then hit numbers 71 and 72 the following night off Chan Ho Park.
+He then broke the record by hitting numbers 71 and 72 the following night off Chan Ho Park.
 Bonds added his 73rd off Dennis Springer on October 7.
 The ball was later sold to toy manufacturer Todd McFarlane for $450,000.
 He previously bought Mark McGwire's 70th home run ball from 1998.
 Bonds received the Babe Ruth Home Run Award for leading MLB in home runs that season.

 2002 season

-Bonds re-signed with the Giants for a five-year, $90 million contract in January 2002.
+Bonds re-signed with the Giants for a five-year, $90 million contract on January 15, 2002.
 He hit five home runs in the Giants' first four games of the season, tying Lou Brock's 35-year record for most home runs after four games.
-He won the NL batting title with a career-high .370 average and struck out only 47 times.
-He hit 46 home runs in 403 at-bats.
+He won the NL batting title with a career-high .370 average, and also recorded 46 home runs, 110 RBI, and just 47 strikeouts in 403 at-bats.

 Despite playing in nine fewer games than the previous season, he drew 198 walks, a major-league record; 68 of them were intentional walks, surpassing Willie McCovey's 45 in 1969 for another Major League record.
 He slugged .799, then the fourth-highest total all time.
 Bonds broke Ted Williams' major league record for on-base average with .582.
-Bonds also hit his 600th home run, less than a year and a half after hitting his 500th.
+Bonds also hit his 600th career Major League home run, less than a year and a half after hitting his 500th.
 The home run came on August 9 at home against Kip Wells of the Pirates.

 2002 postseason

-Bonds batted .322 with eight home runs, 16 RBI, and 27 walks in the postseason en route to the 2002 World Series, which the Giants lost 4–3 to the Anaheim Angels.
+Bonds batted .322 with eight home runs, 16 RBI, and 27 walks in the postseason en route to the 2002 World Series, which the Giants lost in seven games to the Anaheim Angels.
+In the World Series, Bonds batted .471 with eight hits, two doubles, four home runs, six runs batted in, and scored eight runs.
+He was also walked 13 times (seven intentionally).